d-eathrow/anonymousland/_items/anonymity-guide.md

 Linux is _private by default_, meaning that your personal information is not being _harvested_ like traditional operating systems including Windows and MacOS.
 QubesOS is an exception as it is entirely based upon security.

-Those who are looking for some excitement or extremely into privacy, security and / or anonymity should look at [Qubes OS](https://qubes-os.org) <button type="button" class="btn btn-xs btn-xs"><a href="http://qubesosfasa4zl44o4tws22di6kepyzfeqv3tg4e3ztknltfxqrymdad.onion/">Tor</a></button> and [Tails](https://tails.boum.org) if you haven't already.
+Those who are looking for some excitement or extremely into privacy, security and / or anonymity should look at [Qubes OS](https://qubes-os.org) <button type="button" class="btn btn-default btn-xs"><a href="http://qubesosfasa4zl44o4tws22di6kepyzfeqv3tg4e3ztknltfxqrymdad.onion/">Tor</a></button> and [Tails](https://tails.boum.org) if you haven't already.

 <br>